MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 ## Security

-The role-based security configured for table and column permissions are respected by the summarization API.
-Only the records that the end user has access to are considered for summarization.
+The summarization API respects the role-based security configured for table and column permissions.
+It only considers the records that the user has access to for summarization.

 ## Authenticating summarization API

-You don't need to include an authentication code, because authentication and authorization are managed by the application session.
+You don't need to include an authentication code because the application session manages authentication and authorization.
 All Web API calls must include a Cross-Site Request Forgery (CSRF) token.

 ## Error codes and messages